-- 16.1.
-The School is non-selective.
-We cater for pupils with wide-ranging abilities and diverse needs.
-Pupil needs are met through setting, differentiation and, when required, one-to-one or small group support. - 16.2.
-Teaching assistants are deployed in a number of year groups to support those pupils with emerging and identified needs or those at an earlier stage of development than their peer group, yet to develop independence and confidence. - 16.3.
-Children are screened using the Wellcomm programme to identify and support language needs.
+- The School is non-selective.
+Our pupils have a wide-range of abilities and diverse needs.
+Pupil needs are met through setting, differentiation and, when required, one-to-one or small group support. - Teaching assistants are deployed in a number of year groups to support those pupils with emerging and identified needs or those at an earlier stage of development than their peer group, yet to develop independence and confidence. - Children are screened using the Wellcomm programme to identify and support language needs.
 Where a more specific need arises, a child may receive one-to-one individual language assessment with a Speech Therapist in the Early Years.

-We also advise the parents of all the children in the Pre-Prep to have their children's hearing and eyesight tested. - 16.4.
-All Year 3 pupils are systematically screened for dyslexia.
-Children joining the School later will be similarly screened if it is believed that they would benefit from this. - 16.5.
-The Learning Support department currently works closely with all teaching staff to provide screening and assessment of and feedback on identified pupils.
+We also advise the parents of all the children in the Pre-Prep to have their children's hearing and eyesight tested.

+- All Year 3 pupils are systematically screened for dyslexia.
+Children joining the School later will be similarly screened if it is believed that they would benefit from this. - The Learning Support department currently works closely with all teaching staff to provide screening and assessment of and feedback on identified pupils.
 A graduated response is employed to identify the needs and provision for a pupil using the 'assess, plan, do, review' cycle.
 Where appropriate, a Pupil Passport is drawn up, identifying the pupil's strengths, interests and specific areas for development.
 Strategies are required to be implemented by staff in order to support the individual.
 Pupil Passports are reviewed termly.
-Where appropriate, parents/ carers may be advised to seek further assessment and recommendation from external professional services such as, Occupational Therapy, Speech and Language Therapy, Educational Psychology and / or Paediatrics. - 16.6.
-Members of the Learning Support Department withdraw some pupils from timetabled lessons to provide additional support. - 16.7.
-Education and Health Care Plans are actively monitored for progress towards outcomes and aspirations and are reviewed on an annual basis.
+Where appropriate, parents/ carers may be advised to seek further assessment and recommendation from external professional services such as, Occupational Therapy, Speech and Language Therapy, Educational Psychology and / or Paediatrics. - Members of the Learning Support Department withdraw some pupils from timetabled lessons to provide additional support. - Education and Health Care Plans are actively monitored for progress towards outcomes and aspirations and are reviewed on an annual basis.
 Reviews are undertaken with the child, parents /carers and professionals working with the child.
 The annual review documentation, detailing progress towards outcomes and the views of parents /carers, the child and professionals, must be returned to the Local Authority in a timely manner for a new plan to be issued.

-17. Provision for Highly Able Pupils
+17. Provision for More Able Pupils

-17.1.
-Highly able pupils are provided for in accordance with the Highly Able Policy.
+More able pupils are provided for in accordance with the More Able Policy.